 Using the feature branch workflow

-Part 1: Develop and test code changes
+Workflow phase 1: Develop and test code changes

-- Use commits as a pipeline trigger
+- Use commits as a pipeline trigger.

 pipelines: /feature_.*/: triggers: - "PULL_REQUEST" - "COMMIT" stages: - name: "Lint/Parser validation" steps: - type: "JOB" name: "control-repo-puppetfile-syntax-validate" concurrent_compilations: 0 all_deployments: false - type: "JOB" name: "control-repo-template-syntax-validate" concurrent_compilations: 0 all_deployments: false auto_promote: "all_succeeded" - name: "Deploy feature environment" steps: - type: "DEPLOYMENT" name: "Feature branch deployment on cdpe-delivery" policy: name: "cd4pe_deployments::feature_branch" concurrent_compilations: 0 all_deployments: false pe_server: "cdpe-delivery" auto_promote: false